Skip to content

 But your technological security can not stop there.
 You need to make sure security standards are also upheld by your software providers.
 There are three main things to be concerned about when selecting your supplier:

 These key points will guarantee data security and privacy from your supplier.
-You can read more on safety precautions and how to tackle workplace security threats on the blog
+You can read more on safety precautions and how to tackle workplace security threats.

 With meeting management and resource scheduling platforms such as AskCody, key security settings are applied and you can further customize for the security needs to match your firm.
 AskCody’s ironclad confidentiality settings extend from the Meeting Room Displays and Meeting Dashboards to the entire Workplace Central cockpit.
 Robust privacy settings ensure the complete anonymity of attendees and privacy of meeting subjects within the system without skimping on any of the benefits and convenience that AskCody’s one-click booking system offers.